 able to work and play with some of the greatest artists in rock & roll history including AC/DC, Aerosmith,

 Afroman, Alice in Chains, Def Leppard, Donny Osmond, Extreme, Godsmack, Joan Jett & The Blackhearts,

 Katrina & The Waves, KISS, Milli Vanilli, Ted Nugent, The Pet Shop Boys, Queen, The Scorpions, Skid Row,

 Technotronic, Robert Plant, Van Halen, Vanilla Ice, Roger Waters, The Who, Wilson/Phillips and others.

 My career began as a messenger for New York based management company Leber/Krebs; aka C.C.C.
 (Contemporary Communications Corp.).
 It was at L.K.I. that I was

 able to develop my skills as a manager and was able to carry those skills over to help build & develop the

 careers of new recording artists like Extreme & Wilson/Phillips.

-I was also fortunate enough to be able to work for SBK; a management, publishing and record company also
+After Leber/Krebs, it was on to SBK; a management, publishing and record company also

 based in NYC.
-SBK was amazing.
 I learned everything and anything about the entertainment

 business at SBK.
 From record production, marketing, promotion and sales to artist